Checking the resolution of your images

 When using images in your artwork, you should do so carefully.
 Just because the images in the artwork look good on the monitor, it does not necessarily mean they will look good on the final printed product unless you take the following precautions:

-The first thing to do of course, is make sure that your document is set to CMYK color mode.
+The first thing to do of course, is make sure that your document is set to CMYK colour mode.
 You can read more about this in our dedicated blog article, and in the next tutorial.

 Secondly, you must always use high resolution bitmap images.
 As you can read here, two types of images and graphics exist: bitmap images, which are made up of pixels or dots; and vector images, which are made by formulas and not pixels.